Syrian Civil War Fast Facts

 September 9, 2013 - Syria agrees to a Russian proposal to give up control of its chemical weapons.

-September 10, 2013 - In a speech, US President Obama says he will not "put American boots on the ground in Syria," but does not rule out other military options.
+September 10, 2013 - In a speech, Obama says he will not "put American boots on the ground in Syria," but does not rule out other military options.

-September 14, 2013 - The US and Russia agree to a plan to eliminate chemical weapons in Syria.
+September 14, 2013 - The United States and Russia agree to a plan to eliminate chemical weapons in Syria.

-September 16, 2013 - The UN releases a report from chemical weapons inspectors who investigated the August 21 incident.
+September 16, 2013 - The United Nations releases a report from chemical weapons inspectors who investigated the August 21 incident.
 Inspectors say there is "clear and convincing evidence" that sarin was used.

 September 20, 2013 - Syria releases an initial report on its chemical weapons program.